Professor of Law and Governance

 Peter Drahos was appointed to the EUI on 1 September 2017.
 Prior to that he held positions at the Australian National University, Queen Mary, University of London and the Australian Attorney-General’s Department.
 Trained in law, politics and philosophy he has published widely on a variety of topics, including the philosophy of intellectual property rights, global governance, regulatory theory, patent law, trade and development, climate change and energy governance, and the protection of indigenous peoples’ knowledge.

-" I am interested in proposals that seek to analyse important problems using a combination of theories and methods, not all of which need to be confined to law.
-Areas of interest include the application of theories of regulation and governance to the institution of science, the emergence, function and use of intellectual property rights, the relationship between climate change and energy governance, regulatory capitalism and its future and the role of BRICS countries in globalization"
+" I am interested in proposals that seek to analyse important problems using a combination of theories and methods.
+Areas of current interest include the relationship between law, knowledge and innovation, the relationship between climate change and energy governance and the governance of science and technology."

 Postal address: Law Department | Via Bolognese 156 | 50139 Florence - Italy (Villa Salviati, Castello- Office SACA 302)